-Using a unique combination of filters, the Dark Reader is at least as sensitive as a UV transilluminator for the detection of many dyes.
+Using a unique combination of filters, the Dark Reader is more sensitive than a UV transilluminator for the detection of many stains.
 For example, using SYBR Gold stain it is possible to see, by eye, less than 100 pg of DNA.

 SYBR Green I stain was the first of the new generation of DNA stains introduced by Molecular Probes in 1995.
 The fluorescence intensity of SYBR Green is enhanced over 100-fold on binding to DNA which results in bright fluorescent DNA bands against a very dark background.
 Using a Dark Reader transilluminator, it is possible to detect about a 100 pg of SYBR Green-stained DNA by eye and tens of picograms using a digital camera.

 Apart from its superior sensitivity, SYBR Green stain is much less mutagenic than EtBr.
 It is not recommended to add SYBR Green to the agarose because DNA migration rates are unpredictable.